Interesting Animal Facts About Sloths

 A sloth can lose about a third of its body weight every time it has a poo!
 Because sloths only defecate once a week, when they go, they go!
 This is the most dangerous time to be a sloth as they are unprotected on the forest floor when they go.

-Sloths live in the tropical forest of Central America and South America.
+Sloths live in the tropical rainforests of Central America and South America.
 Because they spend most of their lives in trees, they are highly dependent on them to survive.

 Sloths are incredibly important to the health of tropical forests.
 Their poops are a great natural fertilizer to the forest and they are an integral part of the ecosystem in a tropical forest, keeping the soil rich for plants to grow and other animals to thrive.